LeboneLaone/Tidying/README.md

 Inertial Signal data is not required.
 Additionally, features and activity label are more for tagging and descriptive than data sets.

-The assignment objectives are completed in 3 part R Scripts:
+The assignment objectives are completed in 3 part R Scripts contained in the midtermdata folder:
 1. 'mainsourcecode.R': Downloads the dataset then unzips it to the chosen local folder
 2. 'Preparations.R'  : Reads the text files and stores data in data frames.
 Also merges the tables (First Objective)
 3. 'MeanSTD.R'       : Tidies the data and answers Objectives 2-5